powergo/django-celery-fulldbresult/README.rst

 the result column.
 You can also apply any text-based operators in the extra clause of a Django queryset.

-If you use this settings, make sure that the result returned by your tasks is JSON-serializable.
+If you use this setting, make sure that the result returned by your task is JSON-serializable.

 License